President’s Statement on Equal Opportunity and Non-Discrimination

 “No person in the United States, shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.”
 Title IX of the Education Amendments of 1972, and its implementing regulation at 34 C.F.R.
 Part 106 (Title IX).

-Florida State University does not discriminate on the basis of sex/gender in education programs and activities, and, as a recipient of Federal financial assistance for education activities, is required by Title IX to ensure that all of its education programs and activities do not discriminate in such a manner.
-Sexual harassment, which includes acts of sexual violence, is a form of sex discrimination prohibited by Title IX.
-Additionally, the Florida Educational Equity Act prohibits discrimination in schools based on race, ethnicity, national origin, gender, disability, or marital status.
+Furthermore, the Florida Educational Equity Act prohibits discrimination in schools based on race, ethnicity, national origin, gender, disability, or marital status.
 Fla.
-Stat. § 1000.05 (2012).
-Furthermore, this commitment is reaffirmed in FSU’s Sex Discrimination and Sexual Misconduct Policy, which is applicable to all faculty, staff, students, visitors, applicants, and contractors.
+Stat. § 1000.05 (2019).
+FSU’s commitment to addressing and eliminating all forms of discrimination on the basis of sex is reaffirmed in FSU’s Sex Discrimination and Sexual Misconduct Policy(https://regulations.fsu.edu/sites/g/files/upcbnu486/files/policies/president/FSU%20Policy%202-2.pdf), which is applicable to all faculty, staff, students, visitors, applicants, and contractors.

 Tallahassee, FL 32306-2343